FuelLabs/fuels-ts/apps/docs/src/guide/contracts/multicalls.md

 # Multiple contract calls

+You can execute multiple contract calls in a single transaction, either to the same contract or to different contracts.
+This can improve efficiency and reduce the overall transaction costs.

+## Calling the Same Contract Functions Multiple Times

-At a basic level, you can call the same contract function multiple times in the same transaction:
+Use the `multiCall` method to call the same contract functions multiple times in a single transaction:

-<<< @/../../../packages/fuel-gauge/src/contract.test.ts#Contract-multicall{ts:line-numbers}
+<<< @/../../snippets/src/guide/contracts/multicalls.test.ts#multicall-1{ts:line-numbers}

 ## Different contracts in multicalls

-You can execute multiple contract calls to distinct contracts within a single transaction.
-To achieve this, you first prepare all the contract calls that you want to bundle:
+The `multiCall` method also allows you to execute multiple contract calls to distinct contracts within a single transaction:

-<<< @/../../../packages/fuel-gauge/src/contract.test.ts#Contract-multicall-multiple-contracts{ts:line-numbers}

-You can also set call parameters, variable outputs, or external contracts for every contract call, as long as you don't execute it with `call()` or `simulate()`.
-See also [call parameters](./call-parameters.md).

-Next, you provide the prepared calls to the `multiCall` method and optionally configure transaction parameters:

-<<< @/../../../packages/fuel-gauge/src/contract.test.ts#Contract-multicall-multiple-contracts-p2{ts:line-numbers}
+<<< @/../../snippets/src/guide/contracts/multicalls.test.ts#multicall-2{ts:line-numbers}

-> **Note:** any transaction parameters configured on separate contract calls are disregarded in favor of the parameters provided to `multiCall`.

-## Output values

-To get the output values of the bundled calls, invoke of `call()` or `simulate()`:
+You can also chain supported contract call methods, like `callParams`, for each contract call:

-<<< @/../../../packages/fuel-gauge/src/contract.test.ts#Contract-multicall-multiple-contracts-p3{ts:line-numbers}
+<<< @/../../snippets/src/guide/contracts/multicalls.test.ts#multicall-3{ts:line-numbers}

+> **Note:** When chaining contract call methods within `multiCall`, avoid executing the contract functions themselves, such as `.call`, `.get`, and `.simulate`.